chengcli/cup/cups/cup-3.rst

 geometric information of the domain, such as the coordinates of the cell centers and the cell volumes.
-The ``k``, ``j``, ``il`` and ``iu`` arguments are the Fortran-style inclusive indices of the cell column over which the radiative transfer calculation is carried out, the radiative transfer calculation is carried out for a vertical column with indices from ``il`` to ``iu`` inclusive.
+The ``k``, ``j``, ``il`` and ``iu`` arguments are the Fortran-style inclusive indices of the cell column over which the radiative transfer calculation is carried out, i.e., the radiative transfer calculation is carried out for a vertical column with indices from ``il`` to ``iu`` inclusive.